Lemon Shark and Sand Tiger Shark Teeth; Identification and Interesting Facts

 Snaggle Tooth Shark

 This breed could reach an estimated length of 20 feet (6 meters), equivalent to the largest Great White Sharks of today.
-A tropical breed, they lived beginning from the Oligocene Epoch (around 30 million-years-ago) through the Miocene Epoch and into the early Pleistocene Epoch (about 1mya) before dying out, likely due to earth’s cooling temperatures.
+A tropical breed, they lived beginning from the Oligocene Epoch around 30 million-years-ago through the Miocene Epoch and into the early Pleistocene Epoch about 1 million years ago before dying out, likely due to earth’s cooling temperatures.
 Their fossilized teeth are highly prized by collectors.

 Extinct Snaggle Tooth Shark (Hemipristis, serra) Rendition Drawing